 - Quintiliani, K., Needham, S., Lemkin, R., & Sambath, T. (2011).
 Facilitating dialogue between Cambodian American survivors of the Khmer Rouge perpetrators.
 Peace Review, 23(4), 506–513.

-- Rose, S. (2014).
-Trauma informed community building: Transforming the way we rebuild public housing and build community resilience in trauma-impacted neighborhoods.
-In 142nd APHA Annual Meeting and Exposition (November 15–November 19, 2014).
+- Rose, S. (2014, November 15–19).
+Trauma informed community building: Transforming the way we rebuild public housing and build community resilience in trauma-impacted neighborhoods [Presentation].
+American Public Health Association Annual Meeting and Exposition, New Orleans, LA.

 - Turnage, B. F., Jacinto, G. A., & Kirven, J. (2003).
 Reality therapy, domestic violence survivors, and self-forgiveness.
 International Journal of Reality Therapy, 22(2), 24–27.

 - Weitzer, R. (2015).
 American policing under fire: Misconduct and reform.
 Society, 52(5), 475–480.

 - Wical, W., Richardson, J., & Bullock, C. (2020).
 A credible messenger: The role of the violence intervention specialist in the lives of young black male survivors of violence.
 Violence and Gender, 7(2), 66–69.

 - Williams, S. N., & Clarke, A. V. (2019).
 How the desensitization of police violence, stereotyped language, and racial bias impact black communities.
 Psychology and Cognitive Sciences–Open Journal, 5(2), 62–67.

 - Wilson, W. J. (2012).
 The truly disadvantaged: The inner city, the underclass, and public policy.
 University of Chicago Press.